eworm-de/mkinitcpio-ykfde/README-mkinitcpio.md

 Additionally enable `systemd` service `ykfde-cpio.service` and make your bootloader load the new `cpio` image `/boot/ykfde-challenges.img` (in addition to your usual initramfs).

+### Optional `ykfde-2f` hook for second factor

+This gives the option to add a second factor for authentication.
+With this you need your Yubikey and an additional passphrase to boot your systemd.

+Add a second factor with `ykfde`:

+> ykfde -s xyz

+Add `ykfde-2f` to your hook list in `/etc/mkinitcpio.conf` and rebuild your initramfs with:

+> mkinitcpio -p linux

 Reboot and have fun!